Beloth/Ostston-Work/Notes/Next Session.md

 1 injured by Jardon
 Inaral attacks the uninjured 1

+* If search the bodies (Investigation dc 10) find tatoos of the Malachar symbol.
+  * Jardon "This is not good... if they managed to get this deep into the castle without being detected...."
+He exchanges looks with Inaral...
+"It means that someone in the guard has been helping them... beyond the Marshal"

 ### Secret Passage way
-The aide - Farnel leads the party deeper into the basement, into what appears to be a storeroom containing many barrels (beer).
+The aide - Inaral leads the party deeper into the basement, into what appears to be a storeroom containing many barrels (beer).
 "Help me move this one" After moving the barrel he putshis fingers on the wall in an awkward position, you hear a click and he pushes against the wall openig up a passage.

 The passage is dark and damp but leads you to what appears to be a dead end but once again he places his hand in a awkward position and slides a small door open.
 Only Askoha can fit through easily, the rest have to crawl although its an easier fit for Ogden than the rest.
-You have to push through a rather this hedge inorder to get free.
+You have to push through a rather thick hedge inorder to get free.

 ### Main residance
 * See maps.